sebavolta/nd035-c1-spring-boot-basics-project-starter/starter/cloudstorage/README.md

 1. **Simple File Storage:** Upload/download/remove files
 2. **Note Management:** Add/update/remove text notes
-3. **Password Management:** Save, edit, and delete website credentials.
+3. **Password Management:** Save, edit, and delete website credential.

 Super*Duper*Drive wants you to focus on building the web application with the skills you acquired in this course.
 That means you are responsible for developing the server, website, and tests, but other tasks like deployment belong to other teams at the company.